osmond/kaymaria/README.md

 # Kay Maria – Developer Guide

-This repository hosts **Kay Maria**, a Next.js + TypeScript plant care companion.
+This repository hosts **Kay Maria**, a Next.js + TypeScript plant care companion with real-time task syncing across devices.
 The goal of this README is to give contributors (like me) a fast reference for building, testing and exploring the project.

 ## Quick Start
 1. Install dependencies